Klaent/sector/technology/cloning.md

 A **Clone Pod** creates a fully organic body and brain with a dead body or a brain.
 Any injuries the previous body sustained will attempt to be healed by said **Clone Pod**.

 If a brain is destroyed, punctured or harmed in any way, the cloning process may not even begin.

+## Advanced Cloning

+**Advanced Cloning** is a method initially created by the [BEOWULF](../factions/minor/beowulf) and further developed by the [Tauri Corporation](../factions/tauri) which allows cloning with only a strand of DNA. **Advanced Cloning** is extremely unstable and may cause a defect in the clone, missing memories, and sometimes just not cloning.